vbmartinez4/School_District_Analysis/README.md

 This time around, the school board has notified Maria that the test scores for the ninth grade students at Thomas High School had been altered.
 Therefore, Maria has asked us to revisit the original analysis and replace math and reading scores for Thomas High School with “NaNs” while keeping the rest of the data intact.
 Once they have been replaced, the school district analysis was repeated in determine how the new data alterations affected the overall analysis.

 Ultimately, this data wrangling, cleaning, and analysis will assist the school board regarding future school budgets and priorities of the fifteen schools that data was collected from.

+## Tools Used:
+- Python
+- Pandas
+- Jupyter Notebook

+## Objectives:
+- Open Jupyter Notebook files from local directories using a development environment.
+- Read an external CSV file into a DataFrame.
+- Format a DataFrame column.
+- Determine data types of row values in a DataFrame.
+- Retrieve data from specific columns of a DataFrame.
+- Merge, filter, slice, and sort a DataFrame.
+- Use multiple methods to perform a function on a DataFrame.
+- Perform mathematical calculations on columns of a DataFrame or Series.

-## Challenge Results
+## Results

 ### District Summary